 “The story’s told by Africans, which is a little different perspective,” Brown said of the channel’s programming.
 The story is told through a mix of dramas, talk shows, soap operas and music programs, and about 20% of the schedule is taken up with Reuters news from Africa.

-“Have you seen the reel?” enthused Craig Watson, VP of communications at Brown’s former system in Long Beach.
+“Have you seen the reel?” enthused Craig Watson, vice president of communications at Brown’s former system in Long Beach.
 “It’s amazing.”

-Manny Martinez, VP and general manager of Charter’s Central California and Nevada division, said the channel would be joining his digital lineup in Nevada, at an unspecified time.
-The state has a mixture of Latinos and African Americans, Martinez said, adding, “I think it will cross over very well.”
+Manny Martinez, vice president and general manager of Charter’s Central California and Nevada division, said the channel would be joining his digital lineup in Nevada, at an unspecified time.
+The state is home to a mixture of Latinos and African Americans.
+“I think it will cross over very well,’’ he said.

-Brown said the programming should appeal to fans of Discovery Channel, National Geographic Channel and Travel Channel, with healthy doses of African dances and music.
+Brown believes the programming should appeal to fans of Discovery Channel, National Geographic Channel and Travel Channel, with healthy doses of African dances and music.

-The fundraising was completed in July, Brown said, while not disclosing how much.
+The fundraising was completed in July, Brown said, who didn’t disclose how much.
 Initial investors include basketball stars Dikembe Mutombo and Theo Ratliff.

-He reflected a bit on his opportunities and relationships during the Kaitz dinner and NAMIC sessions earlier in the week, he said.
-“I don’t know if I’d still be in the industry if it weren’t for organizations like NAMIC.”
+To him, the Kaitz dinner and the events that surround it, like the NAMIC Conference, are meaningful.
+“I don’t know if I’d still be in the industry if it weren’t for organizations like NAMIC,” he said.